SMS Kuala Selangor: Senior Administrative Teacher (PK Pentadbiran)

+Senior Student Affairs Teacher (PK HEM)

 Association of Parents and Teachers (PIBG)

+The Association of Parents and Teachers are an association being created to create an harmony relationship between parents and student in order for students in KUSESS to succeed.
+Usually, they are the one who gives out donation for a better life of the students at KUSESS.

 Head Students

 The Head Students is selected amongst the ranks of the Student Representative Council (MPP) to assist in commanding, running and managing school affairs.
 He is assisted by a committee (Majlis Tertinggi) and primarily follow the guidance and orders of the current Senior Student Affairs Teacher (PK HEM).